Sara Agnes Rice Pryor: Civic organizing

-She organized a chapter of the DAR in New York.
+She organized a New York DAR chapter.
 Among her fundraising activities, Pryor wrote that she "managed a great ball at the White Sulphur Springs to help build a monument over Mary Washington's grave."
-Such fundraising events were important to providing for the preservation of historic assets.

 Literary career

-Sara Rice Pryor also became a productive writer.
-She had kept journals for years and used them as a basis for her two memoirs published in the early twentieth century.
+Pryor also became a productive writer, having kept journals for years and using them as a basis for her two memoirs published in the early twentieth century.
 She joined other Southern women at the time who began to publish work reflecting their own experiences and "contributed to the public discourse about the war."
 Nearly a dozen memoirs by Southern women were published around the turn of the century.
 Pryor's status as the wife of a Confederate officer and politician gave her legitimacy.
-The United Daughters of the Confederacy (UDC) encouraged southern women to write of their experiences and publish their work, which enlarged their cultural power.
+The United Daughters of the Confederacy (UDC) encouraged southern women to write about their experiences and publish their work, which enlarged their cultural power.
 In her Reminiscences of Peace and War (1904), Pryor wrote about antebellum society, but she also defended the Confederacy, as did fellow writers Virginia Clay-Clopton and Louise Wigfall Wright.
 The UDC recommended the works of these three for serious study by other women.

-Like her husband in his speeches Pryor promoted the idea that the recent war had nothing to do with slavery.
-She suggested that the average Southern soldier fought to resist the invasion by the North.
-After noting that most soldiers were not slaveholders, she wrote, "His quarrel was a sectional one and he fought for his section."
+Like her husband in his speeches Pryor argued the war had nothing to do with slavery, suggesting that the average Confederate combatant fought to resist an invasion by the North.
+After noting that most Confederates were not enslavers, she wrote, "His quarrel was a sectional one and he fought for his section."

 In addition, Pryor wrote two histories and several novels, all published by The Macmillan Company in the early 1900s.
-Perhaps because of her status in New York, she had continued success in getting her books published, at a time when southern women writers were having difficulty in achieving this.
+Perhaps because of her status in New York, she had continued success in getting her books published at a time when Southern women writers had difficulty achieving this.
 Her memoirs have been important sources for historians.
 In the late 20th century, writer John C. Waugh drew extensively from her works for his joint biography of the Pryors: Surviving the Confederacy: Rebellion, Ruin, and Recovery: Roger and Sara Pryor during the Civil War (2002), which was also a social history of their circle.

 After her death, Sara Agnes Rice Pryor was buried at Princeton Cemetery, near her sons Theodorick and William.
-Her husband and their daughter Mary Blair (Pryor) Walker were also buried there after their deaths.
+Her husband and their daughter, Mary Blair (Pryor) Walker, were also buried there after their deaths.

 Pryor's prominence in the Washington political scene is documented in Capital Dames: The Civil War and the Women of Washington (2015), by Cokie Roberts.
 Pryor's influence on naming female descendants after her ancestor Mary Blair is documented in Mary Blair Destiny (2019), by 3xgreat-granddaughter, Erin L. Richman.